Amending Transactions

 Viewing the Change Log

-Edited transactions are flagged with a blue icon.
+Edited transactions are flagged with a blue icon in the Transaction Browser.
 Click on it to open the Change Log where you can view details.

 A screenshot of a computer